Update - Aug. 3, 2020

 One College Centre (Admissions, Advising, Financial Aid, Veterans Affairs, etc.)

 One College Centre is now open regular college hours (Monday-Thursday, 7:30 a.m. to 6 p.m.).
 Students visiting this building will need to enter from the quad parking lot and stop at a screening table.
 Masks must be worn inside the building.
+If you need to drop off documents or paperwork after hours, a dropbox is available on the north side of the building.

 - Monday, Wednesday and Thursday: 7:45 a.m. - 6 p.m.